powerexploit/Awesome-Python-Scripts/README.md

 [![forthebadge](https://forthebadge.com/images/badges/made-with-python.svg)](https://forthebadge.com)

 ## 📌 Introduction
 A curated collection of awesome **Python** scripts from basic to advance with automation task scripts.
-This is the project from which you can learn that how to contribute a open source contest and specially during hacktoberfest for the **Pythoneer**.
+This is the project from which you can learn that how to contribute a open source contest and specially during in Open source contest like, hacktoberfesta and other for the **Pythoneer**.

 ##  💥 How to Contribute?
 - All contributions welcomed.
 Follow these [guidelines](Contribution.md) to contribute.